powermapper/act-rules-preview/README.md

 3. `cd` to the `act-rules-preview` folder which contains `config.toml` (see below)
 4. Run the `hugo` command with no parameters

+The `contentdir` property in `config.toml` specifies where to find the markdown files.
 The published rules files are in the `public` folder.

 ## Structure